 How to build a winning consortium for research projects

 In many prestigious grants such as large H2020 calls, you need to have a strong, complementary, and often large consortium to address all the ambitious objectives.
 For some calls (e.g. IMIs, Marie Curie Training Networks, H2020-SCs), you need to have a consortium of about 20 (!) partners from all around Europe.
 Getting the right people on board is crucial to increase your chances of having a winning proposal, as well as a successful project.
-But how to build such a strong and large consortium?
+But how to build such a strong, large and winning consortium?

 Tips to build a winning consortium

 1. Start on time with building your consortium

 The biggest tip of all: start on time!
 Getting the right people on board is a lengthy and challenging process.
 You should start 2-3 months before submission.
 Remember that there is often a lot of competition from rival consortia who might hijack your perfect partners.
 Also, you want to have the consortium finalized well before the submission deadline.
 Establishing a consortium is one thing, but managing all those partners during the preparation phase and aligning all their opinions, ideas and into one coherent, clearly focused project plan is perhaps even more challenging.
 So, start in time to make sure you bring in the best partners and have enough time to develop an excellent project, together.

 2. Envision your perfect consortium